w3f/polkadot-wiki/docs/learn-DOT.md

 ## What are the uses of DOT?

-DOT serve three key functions in Polkadot:
+DOT serves three key functions in Polkadot:

 - to be used for governance of the network,
-- to be staked for operation of the network,
+- to be staked for the operation of the network,
 - to be bonded to connect a chain to Polkadot as a parachain.

 DOT can also serve ancillary functions by virtue of being a transferrable token.
 For example, DOT